Results in Iran, Islamic Republic of

-The Islamic Republic of Iran is a middle-income country experiencing rapid changes and a demographic transition with an increasingly large young population.
-With UNFPA support since 1970, progress has been marked on maternal health and the management of population data.
-Today, programmes support high-quality integrated reproductive health care, including for HIV/AIDS and other vulnerable groups, and strengthened reproductive health responses in emergencies.
-UNFPA also supports the government to address emerging population issues, including youth, ageing, female-headed households, and urbanization and migration.
+With UNFPA support since 1970, the Islamic Republic of Iran has made progress on maternal health and the management of population data, with initiatives supporting high-quality integrated reproductive health care and reproductive health responses in emergencies.
+UNFPA also supports the government in addressing emerging population challenges and opportunities, including a large youth population, ageing, female-headed households, and urbanization and migration.

 People Targeted by UNFPA